dengdenglele/troubleshooting/boot-persistent-linux-stick.md

 - The name of the directory "ubuntu" can be changed into something else e.g. "kali" or "debian"
 - Within **ubuntu/grub.cfg** the existing UUID must be changed to the UUID of the /boot partition of the other distro
   - Output: search.fs_uuid <insert-the-new-UUID-here> root
-  - Use "lsblk"
+  - Use `lsblk -f`
-  - and "blkid"
+  - Or "sudo blkid"
-- Open **ubuntu/BOOTX64.CSV** with VSCode
+- Change to root user `sudo su` and open **ubuntu/BOOTX64.CSV** with LibreOffice or VSCode
   - Output: shimx64.efi,Ubuntu,,This is the boot entry for ubuntu
   - It might be neccesary to copy BOOTX64.CSV somewhere else and adapt permissions before changes can be made
   - The boot entry (second field) for the BIOS can be changed, e.g. change "Ubuntu" to "Kali Linux"
-  - The last field allows to writes a description
+  - The last field allows to write a description
-  - After changes were made, open BOOTX64.CSV with nano or vi and check and delete "strange" characters created by VSCode
+  - After changes were made, open BOOTX64.CSV with nano or vi and check and delete "strange" characters at the beginning of the file when saved with LibreOffice or VSCode

 ## Sources